-REASON TO SWITCH No.8 YOU'RE NOT LEARNING
+REASON TO SWITCH 8) YOU'RE NOT LEARNING

 We're not expecting your IT support partner to teach you their job.
-You don't need to be an expert in IT - that's what you're paying someone to do for you.
+You don't need to be an expert in IT - that's what you're paying someone else for.
 However, there should be a certain element of learning when you partner with an IT company.

-For example, you need to learn about cyber security, how to avoid scams and how to protect your data.
+For example, you need to learn about cyber security, how to avoid scams, and how to protect your data.

-If you're told "Let us worry about that", it should ring alarm bells.
+If you're told "let us worry about that", it should ring alarm bells.
 You can't expect to keep your organisation safe from a data breach or data theft if you don't know what you're trying to protect yourself from.